 None.
 The observable outcome is whether the device performs the requested action or not.

-Loop default test tone
+Loop the default test tone or turn on a strobe light

 Minimum Firmware Version: 5.4